-- E. Camber bolts may be installed providing these parts use the original, unmodified mounting points and meet the restrictions specified in 14.5.B.
-Caster changes resulting from the use of camber bolts are permitted. - F. Addition or replacement of suspension stabilizers (linkage connecting axle or De Dion to the chassis that controls lateral suspension location) is permitted.
-Traction Bars or torque arms may be added or replaced.
-A panhard rod may be added or replaced.
-Methods of attachment and attachment points are unrestricted. - G. Camber kits, also known as camber compensators, may be installed.
-These kits consist of either adjustable length arms or arm mounts that provide an adjustment to the effective length of a control arm.
-Alignment outside the factory specifications is allowed.
-The following restrictions apply: - 1.
-On double/unequal arm suspensions, only the upper arms OR lower arms may be modified or replaced, but not both. - On arm-and-strut (MacPherson/Chapman) suspensions, the lower arms may be modified/replaced OR other methods of camber adjustment as allowed by paragraphs 14.8 B., C., or E. may be used, but not both. - On swing or trailing arm suspensions, the main arms may not be modified but locating links/arms may be modified or replaced. - 4.
-The replacement arms or mounts must attach to the original mounting points.
-All bushings must meet the requirements of 14.8 B. The knuckle/bearing housing/spindle assembly cannot be modified or replaced. - H. Changes in alignment parameters that result directly from the use of the allowed components are permitted.
-For example, the dimensional changes resulting from the use of a cylindrical offset bushing that meets the restrictions of 14.8.B are allowed, including those resulting from a change in the pivoting action to: - (1) about the mounting bolt, or - (2) about the bushing itself. - I. Subframe mount bushings may be replaced, but must attach in the factory location(s) without additional modification or changes.
+- 2. On arm-and-strut (MacPherson/Chapman) suspensions, the lower arms may be modified/replaced OR other methods of camber adjustment as allowed by paragraphs 14.8.B, C, or G may be used, but not both. - On swing or trailing arm suspensions, the main arms may not be modified or replaced, but lateral locating links/arms may be modified or replaced. - 4.
+The replacement arms or mounts must attach to the original standard mounting points.
+All bushings must meet the requirements of 14.8.B.
+Intermediate mounting points (e.g. shock/spring mounts) may not be moved or relocated on the arm, except as incidental to the camber adjustment.
+The knuckle/bearing housing/spindle assembly cannot be modified or replaced." - Note: Many modern suspension designs known by other names, actually function as double A-arm designs.
+These include the rear suspensions on 88+ Honda Civic/Integra, Neon, E36 BMW, and most "multi-link" and are covered by 14.8.1.1. - J. Changes in alignment parameters that result directly from the use of the allowed components are permitted.
+For example, the dimensional changes resulting from the use of a cylindrical offset bushing that meets the restrictions of 14.8.B are allowed, including those resulting from a change in the pivoting action to: - (1) about the mounting bolt, or - (2) about the bushing itself. - K. Subframe mount bushings may be replaced, but must attach in the factory location(s) without additional modification or changes.
 Subframe position may not be changed.
 The amount of metal in a replacement bushing may not be increased relative to the amount of metal found in a standard bushing for the particular application.
-Solid metal bushings are specifically prohibited.

-J. Strut bars are permitted with all types of suspension.
+Solid metal bushings are specifically prohibited. - L. Strut bars are permitted with all types of suspension.
 Strut bars may be mounted only transversely across the car from upper right to upper left suspension mounting point and from lower right to lower left suspension mounting point.
 No other configuration is permitted.
 Additional holes may be drilled for mounting bolts.
 Only bolt-on attachment is permitted.
 Interior trim panels may be modified to allow installation of strut bars.
 Holes or slots may be no larger than necessary and may serve no other purpose.
 This does not permit any modifications to the frame or unibody beyond the allowed mounting holes.